Rohan-s18/Artificial_Intelligence/README.md

 # Artificial Intelligence
 ## Author: Rohan Singh
 This repository is for my personal AI projects.
-Source code is in Java and Python.
+Source code is in both **Java (under the CSDS391 directory)** and **Python (under the AI directory)**.

-Content includes the following:
+Python code simply has the code for the algorithms, while the Java code uses the algorithms within an actual environment with objects.

+**Finished:** *Uninformed search, Informed search, and Search for Optimization.*

+**Under Progress:** *Adversarial Search*

+Content that I plan to put in this project (to be finished by the end of August):
 1) Problem Solving with Search-\
     (A) Uninformed Search\
     (B) Informed Search\